 - All duties and responsibilities of National Land Office, upon its being closed down,

-- The duties of the abolished Ministry of Public Works and Settlements (Ministry of Environment and Urbanism)-Department of Dwelling Afairs,
+- The duties of the abolished Ministry of Public Works and Settlements (Ministry of Environment and Urbanization)-Department of Dwelling Afairs,

 - The ongoing duties of the Prime Ministry Project Implementation Unit, after its being closed down;